Program Requirements

 Elective Courses

 Students must complete 6 units of elective courses.
-They may choose any DANCE courses at the 2000 level or above in any of the categories (Embodied Practice, Creative Process, Movement Science/Somatics, or History/Theory).
-Students may also take in-person somatic studies courses, at the 2000-level or above, in the School of Continuing & Professional Studies (per Arts & Sciences policy, online courses may not be applied to an Arts & Sciences degree).
-Students may also select from the following drama courses.
+They may choose any DANCE course at the 2000 level or above in any of the four required categories (Embodied Practice, Creative Process, Movement Science/Somatics, or History/Theory).
+Students may also take in-person somatic studies courses, at the 2000 level or above, through WashU Continuing & Professional Studies.
+Per Arts & Sciences policy, online courses may not be applied to an Arts & Sciences degree.
+Students may also choose from courses in the Drama program with approval from their advisor.

 Capstone

-The 3-unit capstone is an opportunity for students to integrate what they have learned in the dance major throughout their time at Washington University.
-It is also an opportunity to train in a particular field of study (performance, choreography, movement science/somatics, or history/theory) in depth.
-Overall, it is a culminating experience for the major.
+The 3-unit culminating capstone is an opportunity for students to integrate what they have learned in the Dance major throughout their time at Washington University.
+It is also an opportunity to deepen their knowledge in their chosen pathway.
 There are four primary options for the capstone, which must be completed during the student's senior year:

 1. DANCE 4930 Study for Honors: an honors thesis